 Click to arrange a wedding, baptism or funeral

-There is a monthly pattern of services, alternating between Eucharist at 11am, an early Communion at 8am and Evensong.
-Our Vicar, the Reverend Jess Pitman, organises family and school services and special celebrations for the great annual feasts such as Christmas, Easter, Harvest and Remembrance Sunday.
+There is a monthly pattern of services, alternating between Eucharist at 11am, an early Communion at 8am, and Evensong and school services and special celebrations for the great annual feasts such as Christmas, Easter, Harvest and Remembrance Sunday.

 Standing broadside to the village green in the heart of the village, the present church of St Andrew dates from 1476, when it was built to replace the earlier Norman foundation, itself a successor to the original 10th century church.
 Until the Reformation, it was controlled by the great Abbey of Glastonbury; today it forms part of a benefice comprising High Ham, Huish Episcopi and Aller.
 It is listed as a Grade I by English Heritage.